JimmysRanch/doggroomingappcom/PRD.md

 - **Success criteria**: Rating system is clear, visually appealing, and builds trust

 ## Edge Case Handling
-- **No Results Found**: Display helpful message with suggestions to adjust filters when no apps match criteria
 - **Loading States**: Show skeleton loaders for app cards while data initializes
 - **Missing Data**: Gracefully handle apps with incomplete information (no pricing, partial ratings)
-- **Mobile View**: Ensure filters collapse to drawer/dropdown on mobile devices
+- **Mobile View**: Ensure responsive grid layouts adapt seamlessly to mobile devices
 - **Empty State**: If no apps exist yet, show placeholder encouraging content addition
+- **Link Placeholders**: Footer and navigation links use hash anchors as placeholders for future page implementations

 ## Design Direction
 The design should feel professional, trustworthy, and established—evoking the credibility of Consumer Reports or Wirecutter with a modern, clean interface that prioritizes readability and decision-making efficiency over flashy elements.